Close

 Key Stage 3

-In the Lower School, each of the three small classes have two 50-minute Geography lessons per week.
-The national Key Stage 3 syllabus is largely followed with an additional emphasis on practical geographical skills in preparation for GCSE coursework tasks.
+In the Lower School, each of the three small classes have two 45-minute Geography lessons per week.
+The national Key Stage 3 syllabus is largely followed with an additional emphasis on practical geographical skills.
 The schemes of work aim to bring all pupils up to a common level of understanding and geographical skills, whilst looking to inspire and encourage them to consider the subject as a GCSE option.
-We follow the Geography key stage 3 Hodder course as well as members of the department adding units they are passionate about into the syllabus, for example ‘rocks and fossils’, ‘making settlements equal for all’ and ‘The future of our planet’.
+We follow the geography key stage 3 Hodder course, but members of the department add units they are passionate about into the syllabus.
+For example: rocks and fossils, making settlements equal for all, and the future of our planet.

 GCSE

-Due to the popularity of the subject, pupils are divided into mixed ability sets and taught by the same teacher over the two year GCSE course.
+Due to the popularity of the subject, pupils are divided into mixed ability sets and taught by the same teacher over the two-year GCSE course.
 Studying Geography helps pupils to further increase their knowledge and understanding of local and global current events.
 Pupils cover a range of topics including the natural environment, population and settlement, economic development and geographical skills and investigations according to the AQA GCSE syllabus.

 Sixth Form

-Students will cover hydrology and fluvial geomorphology, atmosphere and weather, rocks and weathering, population, migration, settlement, coastal environments, hazardous environments, production, location and change and environmental management across the two years according to the Cambridge International A Level syllabus.
+Students will cover hydrology and fluvial geomorphology, atmosphere and weather, rocks and weathering, population, migration, settlement, coastal environments, hazardous environments, production, location and change and environmental management across the two years according to the Cambridge International A-level syllabus.

 All students will have access to publications, online journals and university level texts and resources.